adam-bots-tech/piker-bot/README.md

 ## Features
 - Reads queued trades from a Google spreadsheet in my Google drive and adds them to local sqlite3 database
 - Heartbeat pulses every minute and checks the price on stocks being traded.
+- Bot purchases the stock when two conditions are met
+	- Price has entered into entry price range.
+	- Price moves above SMA3, signaling the start of an uptrend.
-- Bot purchases the stock when it falls below the entry price while still being above the stop loss and the closing price from the previous heartbeat pulse.
+- If the price moves into the entry range and falls below the stop loss without shifting into an uptrend, the trade is cancelled.
-	- This is to ensure the stock is bought when a potential upwards trend has started.
-Does not buy if the stock goes straight down from the entry price to the stop loss.
-- Bot will sell the stock when the stop loss is hit.
-If the exit price is hit, it will wait until the price drops below the closing price from the previous heartbeat pulse.
+- Bot will sell the stock when two conditions are met
-	- No point in selling if the stock is just going up with every heartbeat pulse.
-We wait for a shift in trend to sell.
+	- Price moves above the exit price
+	- Prices move below SM3, signalling the start of a downtrend
+- Shares to purchase is calculated at the time of the sale, based on how many can be purchased using a percentage of the total brokerage account.
 - As the trade progreses, the bot automatically updates the sqlite3 database and the trade journal in Google Drive.

 ## Libraries